vmware-archive/nsxansible/readme.md

 ```
 More details on this Python client for the NSX for vSphere API can be found here: http://github.com/vmware/nsxramlclient.
 Additional details on installation is also available.

-In addition, the 'vcenter_gather_facts' module requires that you have the vCenter python client 'Pyvmomi' installed.
+In addition, the 'vcenter_gather_facts' and 'deploy_nsx_ova' modules require that you have the vCenter python client 'Pyvmomi' installed.
 Example of installing PyVmomi using pip:
 ```sh
 sudo pip install pyvmomi
 ```
 More details on this Python client for vCenter can be found here: http://github.com/vmware/pyvmomi.
 Additional details on installation is also available.

+The 'deploy_nsx_ova' module also requires that the machine on which the play is executed has ``ovftool`` installed.
+Ovftool is part of VMware Fusion on Mac, and can be installed on most Linux systems.
+For more information see https://www.vmware.com/support/developer/ovf/

 ## How to use these modules